Patrik Laine Rookie Cards and Beyond

 2015-16 Upper Deck Portfolio XRC Redemptions #2

 2015-16 Upper Deck Portfolio brought with it some forward thinking.
 They have several levels of redemptions good for members of the 2016-17 rookie class.
 Each group has six players, three of which were players who debuted too late in 2015-16 to be included in that year’s products.
-Laine was one of the last to be confirmed.
 All Rookie #2 versions are good for the Jets winger.
+Some have autographs, some don’t.

 Comments?
 Questions?
 Contact Ryan Cracknell on Twitter @tradercracks.